 Fruit and vegetables

 Obviously, the easiest way to have a proper intake of vitamins and minerals is to eat plenty of fruit and vegetables.
 First of all, try to statistically see what percentage of your diet consists of vegetables.
 Try to cut down on anything that’s unhealthy – such as fast food and sweets, and substitute them for healthier options.
-You should consume at least 2 cups of brightly colored fresh fruit (which can be the substitution for chocolate) and 100% fruit or vegetable juice.
+You should consume at least 2 cups of brightly coloured fresh fruit (which can be the substitution for chocolate) and 100% fruit or vegetable juice.
 Not only will you obtain just enough vitamins, minerals and antioxidants for good health, but most of these foods are natural anti-aging foods for your skin.
 You can always add more vegetables to your lunch or dinner as side dishes and have some healthy options such as berries in your breakfast cereal.

 Try other options